count-numbers/fotto/README.md

 ```
 fotto
     --width UNIT       The page with, in cm, in, or pt
     --page UNIT        The page height, in cm, in, or pt
     --watch true       If set, watch the input file and re-render the output on every change.
     --view true        Open a PDF viewer when generation is complete.
     --out FILE         Output file
     --pages RANGE      Render only a subset of pages.
 Useful in combination with --watch for performance reasons.
+    --crop-marks false Disable rendering of crop marks
     FILE               Input album file
 ```